vegastrike/Vega-Strike-Engine-Source/README.md

 Running Vega Strike
 -------------------

-Starting with 0.7.x there are some helper scripts for running Vega Strike and it's configuration utility:
+Starting with 0.7.x there are some helper scripts for running Vega Strike and its configuration utility:

 ```bash
 vs